AnnSo-B/My_To-Do_List/README.md

   - display the task list from tasks fetched from API
   - add a task (including DB)
 - WIP
-  - mark a task as done
+  - mark a task as done (including DB)
-  - mark a task as archived
+  - mark a task as archived (including DB)
 - Todo
-  - mark a task as done, archived to the DB
-  - update the title of a task and change the DB
+  - edit a task and update the title (including DB)
-  - delete a task from the DB
+  - delete a task (including DB)
   - display error messages